elixr-games/elics/docs/architecture/system.md

 # System Class

-The `System` class in EliCS is essential for implementing application logic in the Entity-Component-System architecture.
-Systems define how entities and their components interact, enabling efficient and structured processing.
+The **System** class in EliCS is a blueprint for implementing application logic within the Entity-Component-System architecture.
+It defines the lifecycle and behavior of systems, enabling them to process entities based on defined queries, manage their execution state, and maintain a defined order through prioritization.

 ## Features

-- **Entity Querying**: Automatically processes entities that match specified component criteria through queries.
+- **Entity Querying**: Automatically processes entities that match defined component criteria via static queries.
-- **Lifecycle Management**: Provides methods to control execution state, such as starting, pausing, or stopping systems.
+- **Lifecycle Management**: Offers hooks to initialize, update, pause, and resume system execution.
-- **Execution Priority**: Supports prioritization of systems, ensuring proper execution order based on dependencies or criticality.
+- **Execution Priority**: Supports prioritization so that systems execute in a specific order, based on their assigned priority.
-- **Initialization and Updates**: Includes hooks for initialization and per-frame update logic.
+- **Initialization and Updates**: Provides clear methods (`init` and `update`) to set up and execute per-frame logic.

+## Implementation Overview

+Under the hood, the **System** class is designed to integrate seamlessly with the **World** and its associated managers.
+When a system is registered with the world, its static queries are automatically wired up through the **QueryManager**, ensuring efficient filtering of entities using BitSet operations.
+The class also exposes methods to control its execution state (`play` and `stop`), which is essential for managing complex simulation or game loops.
+This design minimizes overhead by relying on lightweight query evaluations and prioritization logic that arranges systems in a cache-friendly order.

+## Usage

+Below are some examples demonstrating how to extend and use the **System** class within an ECS-powered application.
+These examples illustrate defining queries, implementing initialization and update logic, and controlling the system's lifecycle.

-## Example: `EnemySystem`
+### Example: `EnemySystem`

-To demonstrate the usage of the `System` class, consider `EnemySystem`, which processes entities with an `EnemyComponent`:
+The following example shows how to create an `EnemySystem` that processes entities with an `EnemyComponent`:

 ```ts
 import { System, Entity } from 'elics';